bpanel-org/bpanel-docs/docs/quick-start.md

 Then, run `npm run start` to start the server.

+You can read more about bcoin configuration [here](https://github.com/bcoin-org/bcoin/blob/master/docs/Configuration.md).

 ## License

 - Copyright (c) 2018, The Bcoin Devs (MIT License).